starschema/bobj-access/README.md

-# sap-business-objects
+# bobj-access
-Module for retrieving tables from published SAP Business Objects reports
+Module for retrieving tables from published Business Objects reports